 During June 2005, the Company retained the services of Robert Friedman, M.D., for an initial term of one year as a consultant and medical advisor to the Company's Board of Directors.
 In consideration for these services, Dr. Friedman will be paid at a rate of \$5 per day.
 This consulting agreement is automatically renewed for successive one-year terms unless either party terminates the agreement at least 30 days prior to the expiration of the agreement.
-The amounts paid to Dr. Friedman amounted to \$58 in 2007, \$63 in 2008 and \$43 in 2009.
+The amounts paid to Dr. Friedman amounted to \$63 in 2008 and \$43 in 2009.
+The Company did not incur any liability to Dr. Friedman in 2010.

-Consulting Agreement with Gerald Wagner, Ph.D. (see also Note 8)
+Consulting Agreement with Gerald Wagner, Ph.D.